adamk17/book-recommendation-app/README.md

 - `bookservice` – primary CRUD for the books
 - `userservice` – primary CRUD for the users
 - `reviewservice` – primary CRUD for the reviews
+- `recommendationservice` – primary CRUD for the recommendation

 ## Requirements